calpet/MachineLearningProject/README.md

 # MachineLearningProject

 This project was made for a research I did regarding AI in school.
 It's a prototype of an automoderator for a forum which filters out swearing words in any given forum post and censors it with '*'.
-Currently however, I've just hardcoded a Reddit post inside `main.py` and added some swearing words from the datasets at random places.
+Currently however, I just hardcoded a Reddit post inside `main.py` and added some swearing words from the dataset at random places.

 ## Installation